mrjesseethompson/webprotege-docker/README.md

 When you're done messing with the configuration, submit those changes (you may need to refresh the page to get the warning to go away).

+## We're done.
+What's next?

-WebProtégé is now ready to use.
-Here are some additional links to help you learn more about WebProtégé.
+Here are some additional links to help you get started with WebProtégé.

 [Product Information Site](https://protege.stanford.edu/products.php) - Includes User and Administrative Guides.

-[GitHub Repository](https://github.com/protegeproject/webprotege - If you're interested in popping open the hood.
+[GitHub Repository](https://github.com/protegeproject/webprotege) - If you're interested in looking under the hood.

 # Development Notes